Informations générales (source: ClinicalTrials.gov)

 worse performance status due to glioma-related motor paresis can be included.

-- Effective and appropriate contraception for patients (male and female) of
+- Highly effective and appropriate contraception for patients (male and female) of

 reproductive potential during their entire participation in the study and during 6